 In many cases the individual responsible for implementing a company's chosen ESOP may be the only person who fully understands it.
 Often employees don’t have easy access to key documents pertaining to the structure and rules of an ESOP, let alone have full comprehension of their individual role in it.

-The key to an efficient and effective ESOP is visibility and understanding.
+The key to engaging employees with their ESOP is visibility and understanding.
 Most employees will not do their own due diligence around the specific rules governing their options.
 To combat this, some companies will give regular ESOP presentations to their staff.
 Having those staff regularly view their options and vesting schedules on a system like Orchestra promotes better comprehension and engagement with an ESOP.
 Some proven ways to ensure employees understand and are motivated by their ESOP:

 Make sure employees know who to ask if they have questions